tryggth/ngs-docker-action/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# `deploy-cloudrun` GitHub Action
+# `ngs-docker-action` GitHub Action

-Deploys your container image to [Cloud Run][cloud-run] and makes the URL available to later build steps via outputs.
+Publishes Github Action event data to [Synadia][NGS].
+Subscribers can use the data for CI systems or general event processing.

 ## Table of Contents